-Student use of illegal drugs, misuse of controlled substances (as defined by law), and alcohol abuse is a matter of concern to The University of Iowa College of Pharmacy.
-The College Pharmacy endeavors to protect and assist students by providing reliable information about the hazards of drugs and alcohol, identifying students at risk for substance use issues and, assisting students in receiving substance abuse treatment.
+Student use of illegal drugs, misuse of prescription and non-prescription medications (as defined by law), and alcohol abuse is a matter of concern to The University of Iowa College of Pharmacy.
+The College Pharmacy endeavors to protect and assist students by providing reliable information about the hazards of drugs and alcohol, identifying students at risk for substance use issues and, assisting students in receiving substance abuse treatment when necessary.
 The College of Pharmacy also recognizes its obligation to patient safety and the integrity of student activities in clinical practice experiences and other College of Pharmacy associated events.

 The College of Pharmacy has a specific policy related to substance abuse by students.
 The objectives of this policy are to:

-Education The College of Pharmacy Academic affairs staff and faculty will inform students about college policies and the issues surrounding substance abuse at various times during their academic program.
+The College of Pharmacy Office of Academic Affairs will inform students about college policies and the issues surrounding substance abuse at various times during their academic program.
 These include, but are not limited to:

 The College of Pharmacy shall abide by University policy and provide students with an opportunity to address substance abuse or dependence problems confidentially during any phase of their academic experience.
 The guiding philosophies of the following policy are first to protect patients from potential harm caused by impaired students in clinical practice experiences, and second to encourage the discovery and recovery of substance impaired or addicted students.

-This policy requires students under contract with the IMP3 to disclose elements of their situation to the PEP Liaison and to potential preceptors in a controlled and confidential manner.
+The Professional Experience Program (PEP) policy requires students under contract with the IMP3 to disclose elements of their situation to the PEP Liaison and to potential preceptors in a controlled and confidential manner.
 The College of Pharmacy will attempt to assure that preceptors maintain this confidentiality.
-The Clerkship Coordinator shall maintain a list of preceptors willing, with foreknowledge, to accept students under IPRN contract into their practice environment.
+The PEP office shall maintain a list of preceptors willing, with foreknowledge to accept students under IMP3 assistance into their practice environment.
 The student will be provided the PEP policy and procedure by the PEP Liaison within 5 days of execution of the contract with the IMP3.
-The PEP Liaison and the IMP3 Collegiate Advocate will work with the student in determining appropriate rotations.
-The monitor is the IPRN committee member assigned to monitor the student's progress with IPRN.
-Under the terms of the contract, the student will inform the preceptor upon arrival at the site.
+The PEP Liaison and the IMP3 Collegiate Advocate will work with the student to select appropriate experiential placement for the duration of the student's academic career.